86

 Strong Value

-The data highlights several strengths: strong earnings premium over high school graduates, a 78.8% graduation rate, high loan repayment success.
+What it has going for it: a strong earnings premium over high school graduates, its 78.8% graduation rate, high loan repayment success.

-Median debt of $25,500 is very manageable against $86,881 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $25,500 owed against $86,881 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links